Conrad I of Swabia

-Conrad I (also Konrad) (born 915/920 - died 20 August 997) was Duke of Swabia from 983 until 997.
+Conrad or Konrad I (915/920 - 20 August 997) was Duke of Swabia from 983 until 997.
 His appointment as duke marked the return of Conradine rule over Swabia for the first time since 948.

 Life

 There is considerable confusion about Conrad and his family.
-He is often identified with Cuno of Öhningen.
+He is often identified with Cuno or Kuno of Öhningen, both 'names' being diminutive medieval forms of Conrad.
 The identities of his parents are not known for certain.
 There is no documented reason to establish that he is the son of Count Udo from the Wetterau, and his mother an unknown daughter of Herbert I, Count of Vermandois.
 There is also some debate about the identity of Conrad's wife.
 She is often said to be Reglint (or Richlind), daughter of Liudolf, Duke of Swabia, and thus a granddaughter of Emperor Otto I. Others argue that his wife was Judith, daughter of Adalbert of Marchtal.

 When Duke Otto I unexpectedly died during the Imperial campaign in Italy of 981-982, he left no heirs.
 To fill the vacancy, Emperor Otto II (who may have been Conrad's brother-in-law) appointed Conrad as Duke of Swabia.
 Conrad is notable for being the first Swabian duke to keep the title in the family; after his death in 997 he was succeeded by his son Hermann II.